 While I am delighted that Dr. Perry did at least admit to a few of the too numerous to mention health and skin care benefits of the Aloe Vera plant, he avoided acknowledging that the majority of your pharmaceutical drugs given out by drug companies and prescribed by medical doctors can cause far worse side effects than a rash, or cell mutation, which is an indication that one should discontinue the product, which makes for a slanted medical opinion, in my view.

 I think in todays world, where there are so many options and choices being offered to individuals, I think it is best to be an informed consumer and do your own research before deciding which route to follow when it concerns your health.
 What you don’t know can hurt you.
-A second opinion, and even a third can also give a person additional knowledge and insights in which products to use or not use.
+A second medical opinion, and even a third can also give a person additional knowledge and insights in which products and treatments to use or not use.